Jaelene Daniels: International career

 In October 2015, Daniels was called into camp for the senior national team in preparation for games against Brazil during the team's victory tour following their win at the 2015 FIFA Women's World Cup in Canada.
 She earned her first cap with the national team during a friendly match against Brazil in Seattle on October 21 which resulted in a 1–1 tie.

 In 2016 Daniels was named to the roster for the 2016 CONCACAF Women's Olympic Qualifying Championship, she appeared in three games for the U.S., as they won the tournament and qualified for the 2016 Summer Olympics.
 She was also called up for the 2016 SheBelieves Cup but did not appear in any games.
-The U.S won the inaugural edition of the SheBelieves Cup.
+The U.S. won the inaugural edition of the SheBelieves Cup.

 In June 2017, Daniels was called into camp for international friendlies against Sweden and Norway but did not attend, citing "personal reasons."

 In a May 2018 interview with The 700 Club, Daniels revealed that she withdrew from the team for the June 2017 friendlies because she did not want to wear the US Soccer jerseys honoring LGBT Pride Month, saying "I just felt so convicted in my spirit that it wasn't my job to wear this jersey."

 In July 2018, Daniels received a call-up to the USWNT training camp for the 2018 Tournament of Nations, which marked her first call-up to the national team since withdrawing from camp in 2017.
 She was not named to the Tournament of Nations final roster.
 Daniels has failed to receive consistent call ups to the national team since then.

 Personal life

 Daniels has spoken publicly about her Christian faith and views.

-On June 26, 2015, after same-sex marriage in the United States was established in all 50 states, Hinkle tweeted "This world is falling farther and farther away from God...
+On June 26, 2015, after same-sex marriage in the United States was established in all 50 states, Daniels tweeted "This world is falling farther and farther away from God...
 All that can be done by believers is to continue to pray."
-In May 2018, shortly after she revealed her decision to not wear the U.S. team jersey honoring LGBT Pride Month, Hinkle was booed several times by some Portland Thorns supporters during an NWSL match with the Courage.
-On July 29, 2022 she declined to play in the Courage's "Pride Night" match that night against the Washington Spirit, after a spokesperson confirmed she refused to wear the club's Pride flag-themed jersey.
+In May 2018, shortly after she revealed her decision to not wear the U.S. team jersey honoring LGBT Pride Month, Daniels was booed several times by some Portland Thorns supporters during an NWSL match with the Courage.
+On July 29, 2022, she declined to play in the Courage's "Pride Night" match that night against the Washington Spirit, after a spokesperson confirmed she refused to wear the club's Pride flag-themed jersey.
 The club noted "While we're disappointed with her choice, we respect her right to make that decision for herself".

 She is married to Matthew Daniels.
 Formerly known as Jaelene Hinkle, Daniels began using her married name in 2020.
-She gave birth to a daughter, Zoe, in August 2021.
+She gave birth to a daughter in August 2021.